-Blazor Bar chart is the most common chart type that is used to compare different categories of data like frequency, count, total, or average displayed in horizontal bars.
+The Blazor bar chart is the most common chart type used to compare different categories of data like frequency, count, total, or average displayed in horizontal bars.
 It is ideal for showing variations in the value of an item over time.

-Allows you to plot multiple series in a single chart to compare different data sets.
-Enabling legend and tooltip gives more information about the individual series.
+Plot multiple series in a single chart to compare different data sets.
+Enabling the legend and tooltip gives more information about the individual series.

-Marks data points with built-in shapes such as circles, rectangles, ellipses, vertical lines, horizontal lines, diamonds, triangles, and pentagons.
-In addition to these shapes, use images to make the point more attractive.
+Mark data points with built-in shapes: circles, rectangles, ellipses, vertical lines, horizontal lines, diamonds, triangles, pluses, crosses, and pentagons.
+In addition to these shapes, use images to make the points more attractive.

 Data labels display information about data points.
 Add a template to display data labels with HTML elements such as images, DIV, and spans for more informative data labels.
 You can rotate a data label by its given angle.